yao-jz/yao-jz.github.io/_pages/about.md

 *arXiv:2203.09313, EMNLP 2022, under review*

 Propose **EVA2.0**, a large-scale pre-trained open-domain Chinese dialogue model with 2.8 billion parameters, which is also the largest open-source Chinese dialogue model.
-We also conduct extensive experiments to investigate some decoding strategies, and prevent the contradict generation of our system.
+We also conduct extensive experiments to investigate some decoding strategies, and prevent the contradictory generation of our system.

 [pdf](https://arxiv.org/pdf/2203.09313.pdf) / [code](https://github.com/thu-coai/EVA)